-- How do you recover your immutable copies? - What is the restore rate you expect to see? - How much data can the system restore per 24hrs? - What level of granularity of restore is offered? (file, point in time, incremental, differentials, etc.) - For cloud-based storage, how do you failover? - For cloud-based storage, is there an egress charge to migrate data back on-prem? - What storage size is needed? - What storage size is needed for immutable backups?
+- How do you recover your immutable copies? - What is the restore rate you expect to see? - How much data can the system restore per 24 hours? - What level of granularity of restore is offered? (file, point in time, incremental, differentials, etc.) - How do you failover to cloud-based storage? - For cloud-based storage, is there an egress charge to migrate data back on-premises? - What amount of storage is needed? - What amount of storage is needed for immutable backups?